-The Civil Services examination conducted by the UPSC is one of the toughest All India examinations in the country.
-The exam is conducted in 3 stages - the prelims, main and the interview.
-The following tips will help you in preparing yourself to face the Civil Services examination with confidence:
+The Civil Services Examination (CSE), which is conducted by the Union Public Service Commission (UPSC), is one amongst the toughest examinations in the country.
+The All India Examination is conducted in three stages, namely, the Preliminary, Main Exam and the Interview.
+The following tips will help you in preparing yourself to face the Civil Services Examination with confidence.

 Remember, slow and steady always wins the race.
 So early preparations always help than mugging up when the exams are just a month away.